How Our Programs Help Support Minnesota Veterans.

 -

-Focus on the Present Moment: Photography and videography requires concentration on details, lighting, and composition, encouraging Veterans to stay grounded in the present.
+Focus on the Present Moment: Photography and videography requires concentration on details, lighting, and composition, encouraging participants to stay grounded in the present.

 -